0Ksecurity/Portfolio/README.md

 ## private audit

-I started performing private audits in January 2025 and have since completed two audits with the [Shieldify](https://www.shieldify.org/) team.
-During these engagements, I worked diligently to identify and address potential vulnerabilities, ensuring the clients codebases were as secure and reliable as possible.
+I started performing private audits in January 2025 and have since completed one audits, I worked diligently to identify and address potential vulnerabilities, ensuring the clients codebases were as secure and reliable as possible. you can explore all  of my private audits below.

 | Private Audit            | Required Duration | Client Platform/Website                     | Vulnerability Discovered | Report |
 | ------------------------ | ----------------- | ------------------------------------------- | ------------------------ | ------ |